priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 20.
 1254.
 Number of Closed Islands
 ## Day 21.
 1020.
 Number of Enclaves
 ## Day 22.
 133. Clone Graph
+## Day 23.
+1857.
+Largest Color Value in a Directed Graph